NexusSwitchboard/nexus-mod-service/README.md

 * mpim:history - View messages and other content in the user’s group direct messages
 * users.profile:read - View profile details about people in the workspace
 * users:read - View people in the workspace
-* users:read.email - View email addresses of people in the workspace